Justdjent/remote_sensing_ucu/README.md

 pip install seaborn==0.11.2
 ```

-And start jupyter notebook:
+And start Jupyter notebook:

 requirments_check.ipynb

-run 2 cells, if there is no errors We can proceed forward
+Please run 2 cells, if there are no errors We can proceed forward